DNX vs. The Voice

 DNX vs. The Voice is a German duo.
 Their first single In The Ghetto released in 2005 is a contemporary version of Elvis Presley's hit (brought out in 1969).
-The song was accepted at once in the United Kingdom and in the USA.
+The song was accepted at once in the United Kingdom and in the United States.
 The main vocal of the song is sung by a voice that resembles the voice of Elvis.
 The genre of music, which the song belongs to, could be defined as funky-house or dance-pop.
 In The Ghetto is the first song of the series Superstar Elvis Presley.
 The whole album should have been released in summer 2006.